jngong/gender-diversity-in-film/README.md

 ## Gender Diversity in Film

-**Project description:** This app will allow users to explore gender representation and equality in the film industry.
+This app will allow users to explore gender representation and equality in the film industry.
 Visitors will search for a film (or click on one available) to view gender stats for the cast and crew (i.e. % female vs. % male), the cast and crew members split by gender, and possibly, whether or not that film passes the 3 criteria of the Bechdel Test (Are there 2 named women in the cast?
 Do they talk to each other?
 And about something other than a man?).

 ## API Snippet
 https://www.themoviedb.org/documentation/api